 The meaning of SME sometimes varies from sector to sector.
 For example, the mining industry considers some mines to be SMEs with 250 or fewer employees, while others can have as many as 1,500 employees.

 They may be small, but SMEs tend to play an outsize role in a healthy economy.
-Not only are they entrepreneurial and innovative but the number of them is usually greater than larger businesses.
-Out of 5.9 million businesses in the UK over 99% of them are SMEs.
-Driving forward innovation and growth across the country, SMEs have certainly earned their reputation as ‘the backbone of our economy.’
+Not only are they entrepreneurial but the sheer number of them shows how truly influential they are.

 What are the varieties of SMEs?